Summer Cooling System Checklist

 An overheated car is no small matter.
 If not addressed properly, overheating can warp the cylinder head, contribute to head gasket failure or seize the engine.
 In other words, you could be looking at extensive repairs or a complete engine replacement.
 Play it safe this summer and make sure your cooling system is healthy before you hit the road.

+Check out all the heating & cooling systems parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on your car’s cooling system, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of Pixabay.